aosabook/500lines/dagoba/chapter.md

 }
 ```

-Note that this function actually returns a brand new gremlin -- a clone of the old one, sent to our desired destination.
+Note that this function actually returns a brand new gremlin: a clone of the old one, sent to our desired destination.
 That means a gremlin can sit on a vertex while its clones are sent out to explore many other vertices.
-This is exactly what happens in simpleTraversal.
+This is exactly what happens in `simpleTraversal`.

-As an example of possible enhancements, we could add a bit of state to keep track of every vertex the gremlin visits, and then add new pipetypes to take advantage of those paths.
+As an example of possible enhancements, we could add a bit of state to keep track of every vertex the gremlin visits, and add new pipetypes to take advantage of those paths.

 #### Finding

-The `vertex` pipetype uses the findVertices function to collect a set of initial vertices from which to begin our query.
+The `vertex` pipetype uses the `findVertices` function to collect a set of initial vertices from which to begin our query.

 ```javascript
 Dagoba.G.findVertices = function(args) {                          // our general vertex finding function